 Within a fortnight of giving me this wonderful present, he was killed in a car accident.

 Grief has had a hold on me ever since, but I am slowly exploring this new toy he gave me.
 Slowly learning to create the images I have wanted to make for so long.

 So I'm here (in Brisbane, Australia), documenting our lives; learning new things; grateful for the outlet for grief he unwittingly gave me.

-I am now in the third year of 365 and can't see myself ever finishing.
+I am now in the fourth year of 365 and can't see myself ever finishing.
 This project has taught me so much and I think my photography has slowly improved over time.
 It has forced me to be creative even during the darkest days of grief. ...and I have gotten to know other 365ers through their pictures.
 I have a lot to thank 365 and Ross Scrivener for...